-In the church diary, Advent begins on the first Sunday in December, which this year is December 2.
-So you could use that as a guide for the date to put up decorations, suggests Marie-Helene Ferguson, CEO, and founder of the London School of Etiquette.
+In the church diary, Advent begins on the Sunday that falls four weeks before Christmas Day.
+So, you could use that as a guide for the date to put up decorations, suggests Marie-Helene Ferguson, CEO, and founder of the London School of Etiquette.

 "There’s a clue in the name there, with Christmas!
 Advent is a church day, the beginning of the church year, and it’s different every year," she says.
 "So if you wanted a traditional reason for putting up your decorations, that would be as good a reason as any."

 Think about how long your decorations will last

 "The time to enjoy decorations is definitely before Christmas," Bryant says, but avoid putting them up too early or they will end up looking forlorn by Christmas Eve.

 "There are practical issues at play," she warns.
 "If you have a real Christmas tree and put it up in November, it’ll be looking really tired by Twelfth Night, so you probably want to be hanging back until mid-December."

 If you have guests coming over on a certain date, you might want to be guided by that, Bryant adds.
 "If you have small children, you might put the tree up a little earlier for maximum enjoyment from it."